murphyk2021/kickstarter-analysis/README.md

 # kickstarter-analysis
-Module 1 Exercise Performing analysis on Kickstarter dat to uncover trends for Louis
+Module 1 Exercise Performing analysis on Kickstarter dat to uncover trends for Louise